-If you like, you could add about 1 1/2 cups of pecans to the frosting recipe.
+- Add about 1 1/2 cups of pecans to the frosting recipe if you like.

 I know you are bound to fall in love with this just as much as my family has.
 This cake is great for birthday parties, potlucks, and holiday celebrations.

 You can leave this cake loosely wrapped with plastic on your counter.
 You do not need to refrigerate this cake.
 It will stay fresh for two to three days.

 Love Cracker Barrel desserts?
 Try these copycat recipes!

 Popular Homemade Cake Recipes

 - Dump Cake with Peaches

 - Hawaiian Cake